End of the World Train, Ushuaia (2025): Tickets, Route, Is It Worth It?

 When it comes to whether or not you should ride the End of the World Train, it really depends on your travel preferences.

 Based on my personal experience, I think the End of the World train ride is worth it, even if you only have a couple of days in Ushuaia.
 Think about it: when else are you going to travel to the end of the world by train?
-If you’re traveling with kids and looking for things to do in Ushuaia with kids, the End of the World train should be on top of your must-do list.
+If you’re traveling with kids and looking for things to do in Ushuaia, the End of the World train should be on the top of your must-do list.

 To make the most of your time in Ushuaia, consider complementing your train ride with other activities.
 Book a hiking tour in Tierra del Fuego National Park or reserve a Tierra del Fuego National Park + End of the World Train + Beagle Channel boat excursion to fully immerse yourself in the region’s natural wonders.